kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 API deprecations rules, it is required to go through a multi-step transition to reach the desired shape of the API resources.
 Such transition is detailed in the following paragraphs.

-At high level, proposed changes to status fields to status fields can be grouped in three set of changes:
+At high level, proposed changes to status fields can be grouped in three sets of changes:

 Some of those changes could be considered straight forward, e.g.